 They run live support sessions, groups and have a free app you can download to help support yourself.
 Check out their therapy site which contains self-help advice and resources, and details of a group for families and friends affected by gambling harms.

 A service dedicated to under-18s providing a range of options as suited to the individual.
 The service works collaboratively with parents and other support services wherever possible.

 Check out the details here.

-Big Deal is another website from GamCare aimed at young people.
+Big Deal is another website from GamCare for young people.
 It provides information, activities and access points for immediate help.
-There’s also a section for parents and professionals Check it out here.
+There’s also a section for parents and frontline staff working with young people.
+Check it out here.

 Many people have been helped by GA’s 12-steps approach.
 Others are less attracted to it.
 Women, for instance are wary of sitting in groups comprising mainly men.
 Others object to the emphasis on a ‘higher power’.
 What’s certain, however, is that for people starting out on recovery, being able to find people from all backgrounds with issues similar to themselves, being able to share and talk openly withought fear of judgment, and having a personal ‘sponsor’ who’s always on hand to contact if the going gets tough are all helpful.
 Martin, who we’ll hear a lot from on the site, found GA wasn’t for him in the long run but he says that attending some meetings early on, just lessening those dreadful feelings of isolation and shame was immensely valuable.
 Go here for the Scottish Gambler’s Anonymous web page contact details and directions to English, Welsh and Ulster support.
 You can phone for an immediate talk with a recovering compulsive gambler 24/7, or have a text chat.